‘Terrified and grieving’: What Bristol Uni students think about the US election result

 One of Trump’s core running issues is banning abortion.
 While his stance on a nationwide abortion ban is unclear, one of his Project 2025 policies is to use the Comstock Act from 1873 to ban the mailing of abortion pills.
 As two-thirds of abortions in the US are performed via mailed abortion pills, this could be detrimental to reproductive rights even for those in blue states.

-One American student studying Vet Med at Bristol, Annabelle, told us: “As a woman, I am scared of losing some of my rights in America and worried about how much control Trump will have with the Senate also being majority Republican now.
+One American student studying vet med at Bristol, Annabelle, told The Bristol Tab: “As a woman, I am scared of losing some of my rights in America and worried about how much control Trump will have with the Senate also being majority Republican now.
 Overall, I am worried about the next four years and unsure if I will go back to the US after I graduate because of the political state.”

 Trump vowed to bring back his controversial Muslim travel ban as well as encouraging mass deportations across the country.
 With these raids and deportations, Trump will pursue a dystopian reality similar to President Dwight D Eisenhower in 1954 when his government rounded up and deported people with Mexican ancestry including US citizens.

-This “despicable campaign of destruction” (third year politics student) will also target LGBTQ+ people with a focus on attacking the rights of trans youth by banning schools from supporting gender transition.
+According to an anonymous third year politics student, his “despicable campaign of destruction” will also target LGBTQ+ people with a focus on attacking the rights of trans youth by banning schools from supporting gender transition.
 Trump also wants to rescind national protections against the discrimination of LGBTQ+ people as well as promote an educational program of strictly heterosexual marriages akin to Thatcher’s section 28.

-One anonymous student told us it is “a sad day for minorities.”
+Another anonymous student added that it is “a sad day for minorities.”

 Economy